Custom Orthotics for Lower Back Pain

 Relieve Lower Back Pain with Orthotics and Chiropractic

-Low back pain is the most common condition leading to disability among working men and women under the age of forty-five.1 At any given moment, approximately 2% of the entire U.S. population is either permanently or temporarily disabled by low back pain.2
+Low back pain is the most common condition leading to disability among working men and women under the age of forty-five.1 It is a global epidemic, and a major factor in the ongoing opioid crisis—but Foot Levelers and Chiropractic can help.

 Causes and Effects

 The feet are the foundation of the body; they support its entire weight.
-If there isn’t enough support from the feet, various parts of the body—particularly the spine—will be exposed to a lot of stress, which can lead to a number of issues:
+If there isn’t enough support from the feet, various parts of the body—particularly the spine—are exposed to additional stress, which can lead to a number of issues:

 - Poor posture and abnormal foot function

 - Excessive shock transmission up through the body

 - Greater risk of injury